'I tattoo eyebrows for cancer patients'

 Microblading: Therapist tattoos eyebrows for cancer patients

-Beautician Laura Woodward is giving women their confidence back who have lost hair through semi-permanent beauty treatments.
+Beautician Laura Woodward is helping women who have lost hair through cancer treatments.

-She uses a technique called microblading, which is a semi-permanent tattoo, to create lifelike eyebrows.
+She uses a technique called microblading, which is a semi-permanent tattoo, to create lifelike eyebrows and says it can help women regain their confidence.

 -